JBZoo/CSV-Blueprint/README.md

   bom: false                            # If the file has a BOM (Byte Order Mark) at the beginning (Experimental)

 columns:
   - name: "csv_header_name"             # Any custom name of the column in the CSV file (first row).
-Required if "csv.header" is true.
+Required if "csv_structure.header" is true.
     description: "Lorem ipsum"          # Optional.
 Description of the column.
 Not used in the validation process.
     rules:
       # You can use the rules in any combination.
 Or not use any of them.